2c Temporal Model: Tutorial on synthetic data

 -

-then we suggest to try to fix it to some value below 1, in our experience or works well.
-In the example below the line settingbru_method
+bru_method: for what is relevant here, the only thing that we may need to set is themax_stepargument.
+If the algorithm does not converge without fixing amax_stepthen we suggest to try to fix it to some value below 1, in our experience or works well.
+In the example below the line settingbru_methodis commented. -

 # set up list of bru options